-When you own one of the best new model blenders, you can create a wide range of smoothies, meals and dishes, appetizers to desserts.
+Buy one of the best new model blenders you can create a wide range of smoothies and dishes from appetizers to desserts.
 Single-serve blenders are a solid option when you make personalized or small batches.
 Vitamix, Ninja, and Blendtec are among the top blender brands.
 If your blender is wearing out, or if you just want a more powerful and feature-rich model, you don’t have to scour through the internet to get the most bang for your buck.
-We’ve already gathered the best deals from Amazon, Walmart, Best Buy, and other merchants so can simply choose the model that best suits your needs or budget.
+We’ve already gathered the best blender sales from Amazon, Walmart, Best Buy, and other merchants, so you can simply choose the model that best suits your needs or budget.
 If you are into juicing, you can also browse through our roundup of juicer deals.

 While all blenders do a decent job of simplifying the process of mixing and breaking down fruits and vegetables, there are several types of blenders.
 Knowing how you intend to use a blender will help you choose those features and functions that matter to you.